 Transportation connections must be safe, convenient and efficient for all modes of travel.
-Additionally, providing usable multimodal connections helps reduce the carbon footprint of vehicles and ties directly to a future citywide Climate Action Plan.
+Additionally, providing usable multimodal connections helps reduce the carbon footprint of vehicles and ties directly to the City's Climate Action Plan.
 As a branded district that focuses on sustainable development, providing multiple options for people to get to work and for businesses to receive materials and ship products is essential.
-Today, the NMIA is dominated by vehicles and is not a safe environment for people to ride their bikes to work or walk
+Today, the NMIA is dominated by vehicles and is not a safe environment for people to ride their bikes to work or walk to transit.

-- to transit.
 If they do drive, parking can be challenging.
-Creating a more connected environment will require several actions: - Develop and implement a parking management plan that addresses several issues, including parking management and transportation demand strategies that permit centralized parking in specific locations and/or offering flexible parking options for new construction to locate parking on-site or through a district parking program (Action 1.10.3). - Create a Transportation Management Association (TMA Based on the Transportation Demand Management & Parking Strategy Memo, October 4, 2017) that manages parking, transit and non-automobile circulation (Action 1.10.1).
+Creating a more connected environment will require several actions:

+- Develop and implement a parking management plan that addresses several issues, including parking management and transportation demand strategies that permit centralized parking in specific locations (Action 1.10.1) and/or offering flexible parking options for new construction to locate parking on-site or through a district parking program (Action 1.10.2). - Create a Transportation Management Association (TMA) that manages parking, transit and non-automobile circulation (Action 1.10.3).
 Potential roles for the TMA could include creating and managing an incentive program that provides free or reduced cost bus passes for NMIA employees and/or commuter incentives for those walking, carpooling or riding bicycles to work (Action 1.10.5).
 The TMA could also act as the lead for creating and managing a local circulator system that connects shared parking locations with employers and Downtown Milwaukie (Action 1.10.4).

-- Implement improved vehicle, bicycle and pedestrian connectivity between the Tacoma light rail station and Downtown Milwaukie (Action 4.1.3). - Partner with ODOT to extend/ improve bicycle and pedestrian connections throughout the NMIA, including across McLoughlin Blvd, and connecting to the Tacoma light rail station, Downtown Milwaukie and Sellwood (Actions 4.3.1-4.3.4). - Integrate the NMIA Business Association recommendation (Action 1.1.1) and the City economic development coordinator for the NMIA (Action 1.1.3) as part of the TMA management structure.
+- Implement recommendations from the Tacoma Station Area Plan that address improved vehicle, bicycle and pedestrian connectivity between the Tacoma light rail station and Downtown Milwaukie (Action 4.1.3). - Partner with ODOT to extend/ improve bicycle and pedestrian connections throughout the NMIA, including across McLoughlin Boulevard, and connecting to the Tacoma light rail station, Downtown Milwaukie and Sellwood (Actions 4.3.1- 4.3.4). - Integrate the NMIA Business Association recommendation (Action 1.1.1) and the City economic development coordinator for the NMIA (Action 1.1.3) as part of the TMA management structure.

 Top: Build on specific elements in the NMIA to brand the area.
 Bottom: Example of a branded water tower